IntelPython/sdc/docs/devsource/overview.rst

     mpiexec -n 1024 python logistic_regression.py

-HPAT compiles the source code to efficient native parallel code (with `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_).
+Intel(R) SDC compiles the source code to efficient native parallel code (with `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_).
 This is in contrast to other frameworks such as Apache Spark which are master-executor libraries.
-Hence, HPAT is typically 100x or more faster.
+Hence, Intel(R) SDC is typically 100x or more faster.
-HPAT is built on top of `Numba <https://github.com/numba/numba>`_ and `LLVM <https://llvm.org/>`_ compilers.
+Intel(R) SDC is built on top of `Numba <https://github.com/numba/numba>`_ and `LLVM <https://llvm.org/>`_ compilers.